hoat23/IndustrialInternetOfThings/InstallingMicroSD.md

 ```
 - You can exit the program again with key combination Ctrl+X. Any changes can be accepted with Y or discarded with N.

+# Configurate nameserver for conection to internet

+- nano /etc/resolv.conf
+- Add "nameserver 8.8.8.8" and  "nameserver 192.168.0.1"
+- Exit the program again with key combination Ctrl+X. Any changes can be accepted with Y.
+- Reboot device.

 # Node-RED Autostart

 - Connect to device using ssh.